 don't include this and you're running from a TTY then you'll be prompted.

-Does everything publish would do except actually publishing to the registry.
+npm@6, does everything publish would do except actually publishing

 Fails if the package name and version combination already exists in the specified registry.